The Bankrate promise

 Sallie Mae student loans: Pros and cons

-- Options for part-time students: Many student loan lenders require students to be enrolled at least half time, but Sallie Mae widens the pool to include students who are enrolled less than half time, taking professional certification courses or studying abroad.
+- Options for part-time students: Many student loan lenders require students to be enrolled at least half time, but Sallie Mae widens the pool to include students enrolled less than half time, taking professional certification courses or studying abroad.

 - Online resources: Sallie Mae’s website includes scholarship directories, financial planning advice and calculators.
 Other lenders — including College Ave — offer some assistance on their websites, but Sallie Mae’s is a step above the rest.